Greenfoot5/rehype-skeletontypography/readme.md

 (ASTs).
 **rehype** adds support for HTML to unified.
 **hast** is the HTML AST that rehype uses.
-This is a rehype plugin that adds `id`s to headings in the AST.
+This is a rehype plugin that adds `h#` classes to headings in the AST.

 ## When should I use this?

-This plugin is useful when you have relatively long documents and you want to be able to link to particular sections.
+This plugin is useful when you’re using something like <https://www.skeleton.dev/docs/svelte/design/typography>

-A different plugin, [`rehype-autolink-headings`][rehype-autolink-headings], adds links to these headings back to themselves, which is useful as it lets users more easily link to particular sections.

 ## Install